Zannatmawa/Zannatmawa/README.md

 # Hi 👋, I'm Zannatul Mawa

 ### MERN stack developer
+About Me:
+Hi, I’m a passionate MERN Stack Developer with a strong focus on building modern, responsive, and user-friendly web applications.
+I enjoy working with JavaScript and its powerful ecosystem, especially React for the frontend and Node.js/Express for the backend.
 My core strengths include:

 ⚡ Building scalable REST APIs
 ⚛️ Developing modern, fast React interfaces
 🗄️ Working with databases (MongoDB)
 🔧 Solving problems with clean and maintainable code
 🚀 Deploying full applications using cloud/hosting platforms

 My Actitities: